What I'm working on.

 Stitch ontology as single source of truth

-All stitch geometry is defined in fractions of a slot unit S — no magic numbers anywhere in the codebase.
-Every renderer, whether browser-side or server-side batch generation, imports the same 811-line ontology.
-Constraints are named objects with CYC standard references, not comments buried in code.
-The alternative was hardcoded geometry per renderer, which drifts the moment two renderers disagree.
+All stitch geometry is defined in fractions of a slot unit S, no magic numbers anywhere in the codebase.
+Every renderer, whether browser-side or server-side batch generation, imports the same ontology.
+Constraints are named objects with CYC standard references.
+The alternative was hardcoded geometry per renderer, which drifted the moment two renderers disagreed.

 Rendering